Sebastvin/summedia/README.md

 ---

-## Article Extraction
+### Article Extraction
-#### SumMedia can download articles from a given URL and extract useful information like the text, authors, publish date, images, videos, and more.
+Download articles from a given URL and extract useful information like the text, authors, publish date, images, videos, and more.

-Example:
 ```python
 from summedia.fetching_data import (
     article_time_read,